Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: Introduction

-Our focus is motivated in part by rare events, where uncertainty quantification is most needed and standard training-based models are most likely to fail.
-In particular, models trained primarily on historical data often struggle in low-frequency or out-of-distribution regimes, where limited calibration data and distribution shift make both diagnosis and recalibration difficult.
-We show that diagnostic transport maps provide a practical way to address this problem, including in the tails of the predictive distribution.
-As a running application, we consider short-term tropical cyclone intensity forecasting, where accurate probabilistic guidance for rapid 24-hour intensity changes remains difficult for both physics-based and AI-based systems \cite{bi2025}, and where it is especially important for human experts to be able to relate forecasts from different guidance tools to observed physical processes and environmental conditions ahead of a rapid intensification.
-In that setting, our framework yields real-time deployable methods with easily digestible local diagnostics, and a mechanism to immediately produce predictive distributions that significantly improves upon the operational base model from the National Hurricane Center (NHC) given the observed sequence of inputs.\\
+As a running application, we consider short-term tropical cyclone intensity forecasting.
+Accurate probabilistic guidance for rapid 24-hour intensity changes---severe weather hazards driven by rapid shifts in tail probabilities ---remains difficult for both physics-based and AI-based systems~\parencite{bi2025}.
+In this setting, it is especially important for human experts to be able to relate forecasts from different guidance tools to observed physical processes and environmental conditions ahead of a rapid intensity change event.
+In that setting, our framework yields real-time deployable methods with easily digestible local diagnostics, and a mechanism to immediately produce predictive distributions that significantly improve upon the operational base model from the National Hurricane Center (NHC) given the observed sequence of inputs.

-Our paper is organized as follows: In Section~\ref{sec:rareandtail}, we introduce rare events and tail events as two related but distinct notions of extreme behavior.
-In Section~\ref{sec:basics}, we outline the basic set-up, introducing core ideas like local diagnostics and conditional recalibration.
+Our paper is organized as follows: in Section~\ref{sec:litReview}, we discuss our work in relation to other methods for uncertainty quantification and diagnostics of predictive distributions.
+In Section~\ref{sec:basics_of_dot}, we outline the basic set-up, introducing the core ideas of local diagnostics and conditional recalibration.
 We also show that the diagnostic transport map corresponds to an optimal transport.
-In Section~\ref{sec:inpractice}, we describe how to implement diagnostic transport maps in practice using both parametric and nonparametric models, which is then followed by an analysis of the theoretical properties of the two model choices in Section~\ref{sec:theoreticalProp}.
-Section~\ref{sec:synthetic} illustrates our methods on a synthetic example with a known predictive distribution.
-Section~\ref{sec:TCApplication} finally showcases diagnostic transport maps on short-term TC intensity forecasting.
-We conclude with a discussion of our methodology and some future areas of work.
+Furthermore, we demonstrate the robustness of the semiparametric approach and give intuition as to its improvements over the fully nonparametric LADaR.
+This is followed by an analysis of the theoretical properties of semiparametric diagnostic transport maps in Section~\ref{sec:theory}, which demonstrates the improved rates of tail events relative the nonparametric version.
+Section~\ref{sec:synthetic_example} illustrates our methods on a synthetic example with a known predictive distribution.
+Finally, Section~\ref{sec:TCApplication} showcases semiparametric diagnostic transport maps on short-term TC intensity forecasting.
+We conclude with a discussion of our methodology and some future areas of work in spatio-temporal and multivariate predictive distribution calibration.

-\subsection{Relation to other work}
+\section{Relation to other work}